Rachael Chew

 When I was twelve, I watched my mum take her last breath.
 She was a teacher.
 At her funeral, everyone wore bright colours because she wanted it to be a celebration.
 Her former students told me she was the only one who believed in them.
 That was her gift: not love alone, but the ability to make people feel capable and seen.
 She fought breast cancer for seven years.
 She showed me what it means to face any challenge with a bright smile.

 Since then, I've carried one question: why did I get to stay?
 It sounds heavy.
-But 13 years on, the weight has transformed into an empowering compass that points me toward what matters most now.
+But 13 years on, I've transformed this weight into a mission.
+Since I get this chance to live, I'm going to use my life to make a difference.

-That's when I realised: if I could code, I could multiply the power of human care.
+That's when it clicked: if I could code, I could multiply the power of human care.

 So I learned.